Paul Beaver: Work with Bernie Krause

-Among his many appearances on recordings by pop and rock acts, Beaver played the Moog on "Star Collector", the final song on The Monkees' Pisces, Aquarius, Capricorn & Jones Ltd. album, released in November 1967, and on The Byrds' "Goin' Back", from their 1968 album The Notorious Byrd Brothers.
+Among his many appearances on recordings by pop and rock acts, Beaver played the Moog on The Monkees' song "Star Collector", the final song on their fourth album Pisces, Aquarius, Capricorn & Jones Ltd., released in November 1967, and on The Byrds' "Goin' Back", from their 1968 album The Notorious Byrd Brothers.
 He also contributed to the Elektra Records 1966 release The Zodiac: Cosmic Sounds, an album that is widely recognised as the first recording in the genre to feature the Moog synthesizer.

 Beaver was a friend and associate of George Martin, and he aided in the production of The Beatles' Magical Mystery Tour album, supplying the first-generation Hammond B3 organ which provided the strange sound effect at the end of "Blue Jay Way" (accomplished by switching the motorized 'tone wheel' off and on).
 During this time he and musician-engineer Phil Davis built a custom polyphonic Moog modular synthesizer, based on the Moog Apollo prototype, for Keith Emerson of Emerson, Lake & Palmer that was one of the first electronic instruments to have programmable preset sounds, controlled by an auxiliary 8-bit computer which used a TV monitor.
 In addition, Beaver, together with associates Phil Davis and Dan Wyman, worked alongside composer Alexander Courage, composing and performing incidental ambient music ("The Cage" and others) and creating several sound effects for the original Star Trek television series.

-Beaver & Krause continued releasing electronic albums, first for Mercury Records' spin-off label, Limelight, with their album Ragnarok (1968), then three albums for Warner Bros.
+Beaver & Krause continued releasing electronic albums, first for Mercury Records' spin-off label, Limelight, with their album Ragnarok (1969), then three albums for Warner Bros.
 Records: In a Wild Sanctuary (1970), Gandharva (1971), and All Good Men (1972).
-Combining the Moog with acoustic instruments, these albums were effectively the beginning of the "New Age" musical movement.
+Combining the Moog with acoustic instruments, these albums are key early documents of the "New Age" musical movement.
 The ending of the track "Spaced", from the Wild Sanctuary album, which features two synthesizers simultaneously gliding up and down to merge into a final single chord, was later re-performed to become the musical soundtrack for the original THX logo used in movie theatres.
 With Ruth White, Beaver established the Electronic Music Association in the 1970s.